Ireland wing Parsons on bench for France trip

 An unchanged 23-player matchday squad sees Eimear Considine, Amee-Leigh Murphy Crowe and Lucy Mulhall keep their places in the back three, with Eve Higgins and Stacey Flood continuing their midfield partnership.

-Nicole Cronin starts at out-half once again while Aoibheann Reilly wins her second cap at scrum-half after making her debut against Wales.
+Nicole Cronin starts at fly-half once again while Aoibheann Reilly wins her second cap at scrum-half after making her debut against Wales.

 Linda Djougang, Neve Jones and Katie O'Dwyer start in the front row while Nichola Fryday captains the team for the second time in the second row, where she is joined by Sam Monaghan.